Phuket Covid 19: Phuket marks 28 new COVID cases, no deaths

 The report still marked 6,391 Phuket Sandbox arrivals who tested positive for the virus after landing on the island since Jan 1, and 2,906 Test & Go tourists who tested positive on arrival since Jan 1.

-The report recorded 95 people testing positive by antigen test kit (ATK), while the total number of people reported as currently being held at ‘COVID-19 Care Centers’ across the island remained at six.
+The report recorded 33 people testing positive by antigen test kit (ATK), while the total number of people reported as currently being held at ‘COVID-19 Care Centers’ across the island fell to zero.

-One person who tested positive for COVID-19 was at a ‘hospitel’ (zero change), and six were designated to recover in “Community Isolation“ (zero change).
+Zero people who tested positive for COVID-19 were at any ‘hospitel’ (zero change), and zero were designated to recover in “Community Isolation“ (-3).

 Be the first to comment.